Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 You could actually be oversharpening your knives.

-Here’s how to tell whether you are sharpening too much and what you should be doing instead.
+Here’s how to tell whether you are sharpening too much and what you should do instead.

 Is It Possible to Over Sharpen a Knife?